sergeyzwezdin/hexo-images/README.md

 * **Compresses** images to make sure it loads as fast as possible.
 It uses the most efficient algorithms to compress the image.
 * Creates **responsive images** to display the most important part of the image for mobile users.
 * Creates **special-sized** images if needed.
 Special sizes for special cases 👌
+* Provides **tag helper** to generate responsive-oriented picture tag.
+* Generates `webp` files in addition to original image type.
+* Converts old good GIFs to to `mp4` and `webm`.

 ## How it works

+1. Near to your `.md` file create folder with the same name as the `.md` file.
+Copy all required images there.

 ## Requirements